How will the next mayor promote Seattle’s cultural life? Candidates weigh in at arts forum

 Echohawk said San Francisco’s pilot was “a good program and I think it’s something we should absolutely explore in Seattle” because “artists recovering will help our city recover.”

-Though Farrell agreed that $80,000 a year “is really a minimum for what it costs to live in this city,” she noted that the San Francisco program was small in size.
+Though Farrell agreed that $80,000 a year “is really a minimum for what it costs to live in this city,” she noted that the San Francisco program was small.
 “True prosperity comes … when we center regular working people, not when we coddle the wealthy.”

 Others had different ideas.